Sukhumi: 19th–21st centuries

 Beginning with the 1989 riots, Sukhumi was a centre of the Georgian-Abkhaz conflict, and the city was severely damaged during the 1992–1993 War.
 During the war, the city and its environs suffered almost daily air strikes and artillery shelling, with heavy civilian casualties.
 On 27 September 1993 the battle for Sukhumi was concluded by a full-scale campaign of ethnic cleansing against its majority Georgian population (see Sukhumi Massacre), including members of the pro-Georgian Abkhazian government (Zhiuli Shartava, Raul Eshba and others) and mayor of Sukhumi Guram Gabiskiria.

 Although the city has been relatively peaceful and partially rebuilt, it is still suffering the after-effects of the war, and it has not regained its earlier ethnic diversity.
 Its population in 2017 was 65,716, compared to about 120,000 in 1989.
 During summer holidays season its population usually doubles and triples with a large inflow of international tourists.

-In 2021, there was unrest in the city leading to the resignation of President Aslan Bzhani.
+In 2021, there was unrest in the city leading to the resignation of President Aslan Bzhania.